-The Commission considers that the draft rule satisfies paragraph (a), because it envisages the orderly transfer of the Victorian arrangements for small customer metering to the national framework for competition in metering and related services, once that is implemented.
+The Commission, having had regard to section 89 of the NEL, considers that the rule as made is consistent with paragraph (a), because it envisages the orderly transfer of the Victorian arrangements for small customer metering to the national framework for competition in metering and related services, once that is implemented.

-The Commission considers that the draft rule satisfies paragraph (b), because it continues the existing arrangements for Victorian small customer metering.
+The Commission considers that the rule as made is consistent with paragraph (b), because it continues the existing arrangements for Victorian small customer metering.
 The Victorian Minister has written to us that he considers this to be necessary and appropriate.

-The Commission considers that paragraph (c) is not relevant to the draft rule.
+The Commission considers that paragraph (c) is not relevant to the rule as made.